|

 hushed lighting, state-of-the-art armature — creates an

 institutional authority that is constructed to seem impregnable."
+"But by gagging the forgery claim

 of its own expert, the Getty reveals a museum culture defined